Richard Wilkins (TV presenter): 30th anniversary

 In 2017, Wilkins celebrated his 30th anniversary with the Nine Network.
-In January 2017, for the twelfth time, Wilkins co-hosted the annual G'Day USA Gala - the annual Australian event in the United States, at the behest of Foreign Minister Julie Bishop.
+In January 2017, for the twelfth time, Wilkins co-hosted the annual G'Day USA Gala – the annual Australian event in the United States, at the behest of Foreign Minister Julie Bishop.
 In November 2017, Wilkins returned to host the ARIA awards from The Star in Sydney for the Nine Network.

+Target of fake ad scams

+In November 2023, Australia's ABC News reported that Wilkins' fake images are "regularly" being misused by scamsters on social media, as well as on news and entertainment websites.

 Honours

 Wilkins was presented with the Variety Club's "Heart of Variety" Award in 2000 for his outstanding humanitarian efforts.

 In the 2014 Queen's Birthday Honours List, Wilkins was appointed a Member of the Order of Australia (AM), for "significant service to the community through a range of charities, and to the entertainment industry".

-Richard has won two Australian Commercial Radio Awards for Best Music Special: for John Farnham and Michael Buble.
+Wilkins has won two Australian Commercial Radio Awards for Best Music Special: for John Farnham and Michael Buble.

+Personal life

+Wilkins has five children to four different mothers.
+His eldest child has Down syndrome and was born in New Zealand when Wilkins was 18 years old and the mother was 16 years old.
+Wilkins has spoken about his difficulty trying to raise a child with Down syndrome at such a young age.
+Wilkins' son, Christian, is a model and actor.
+His youngest child, a daughter, is with fashion designer Collette Dinnigan, whom he dated in the early 2000s before breaking up in 2004.

+Wilkins dated television actress Rebecca Gibney in the late 1980s.
+They broke up when Gibney discovered that he was cheating on her with a flight attendant, who he subsequently ended up marrying.
+Despite this, Gibney holds no hard feelings towards him.

+Wilkins tested positive to COVID-19 on 12 March 2020, in the early stages of the COVID-19 pandemic in Australia.
+Five days earlier, he had been in contact with Rita Wilson, one of the first known celebrities to contract the coronavirus.